360° Leadership Analytics Assessment for Chairs Report

 Of the responsibilities that you identified as a priority (moderate-to-high), the five that were rated lowest by your faculty are listed below.

-• Ensuring the assessment of student learning outcomes is meaningful and ongoing (High priority)
+• Ensuring the assessment of student learning outcomes is meaningful and ongoing (Moderate Priority)

 Professional Development Recommendations